Delsin-Yu/GDPanelFramework/README.md

 All panels in are instantiated under `root/RootPanelViewport/PanelRoot` by default, developers may configure the container for the opening panel through a series of APIs.

-Similar to the `Panel Stack`, `Panel Container Stack` is design for managing the `panel container`s, developer may use push a control to the panel container stack using `PanelManager.PushPanelContainer`, and pop the topmost container by `PanelManager.PopPanelContainer`.
-Same as the restrictions of opening and closing panel, developers are only allowed to pop the topmost container before they are allowed to pop the other containers.
+Similar to the `Panel Stack`, `Panel Container Stack` is designed for managing the `panel containers, the developer may push a control to the panel container stack using `PanelManager.PushPanelContainer`, and pop the topmost container by `PanelManager.PopPanelContainer`.
+Similar to the restrictions of opening and closing panels, developers are only allowed to pop the topmost container before they are allowed to pop the other containers.

-To preventing unexpected poping of containers, each `PushPanelContainer` operation is `authorised` by a Node, that is, you need to provide a `key` when pushing a new container, and popping the container with the same `key`.
+To prevent unexpected poping of containers, each `PushPanelContainer` operation is `authorized` by a Node, that is, you need to provide a `key` when pushing a new container, and popping the container with the same `key`.

 ```csharp
 // In class